 Italy is the fourth largest economic power in the EU and also the fourth most visited country in the world.
 Because of vast amount of tourists coming through, since 2015 while staying in Italy travellers are required by law to submit their identification to their hosts which they pass on to the authorities.
 Italy government enjoys profitability of the tourism industry which is they they are making sure your stay here is safe and enjoyable.

 Italy is fairly conscious when it comes to accessibly and assisting travellers in need.
 They are making a concerned effort to improve it's arrangements for disabled visitors but like most places there's still room for improvement.
 Some online research may be required to see if a particular hotel has accessibility friendly facilities.
 Most new Italy trains have special doors for wheelchairs, otherwise station staff are generally helpful.
-Sage Traveling has some great options for Accessibility travel in Italy, here is the link to their site.
+Sage Traveling has some great options for Accessibility travel in Italy.